interlay/interbtc-spec/btcrelay-spec/docs/source/spec/data-model.rst

+.. _data-model:

 Data Model
 ============

-The BTC Parachain, as opposed to Bitcoin SPV clients, only stores a subset of information contained in block headers and does not store transactions.
+The BTC Relay, as opposed to Bitcoin SPV clients, only stores a subset of information contained in block headers and does not store transactions.
 Specifically, only data that is absolutely necessary to perform correct verification of block headers and transaction inclusion is stored.

 Constants